broadinstitute/Tangram/README.md

 ### How to run Tangram with refinements to improve consistency

 To improve the Tangram mapping consistency, more refinement can be introduced to Tangram mapping.
-This modification was introduced by [Markus List.](https://www.biorxiv.org/content/10.1101/2025.01.27.634996v1.)
+This modification was introduced by the research group Data Science in Systems Biology at the Technical University of Munich (lead: [Markus List.](https://www.biorxiv.org/content/10.1101/2025.01.27.634996v1.)).

 Prepare the input data as the same you would do for cell level Tangram mapping.
 Then map with the same function but wth more regularization parameters: